-Taking that into account and adding the fact that LinkedIn ads can be extremely targeted, it’s easy to know why you would want to invest in this platform.
-These are just a few targeting options you can find when setting up a campaign:
+Taking that into account and adding the fact that LinkedIn sponsored content can be extremely targeted, it’s easy to know why you would want to invest in this platform to get more leads and clients for your business.
+These are just a few targeting options you can find when setting up and create a marketing campaign:

 - Years Experience

 - Job Seniority

 - Job Function

 - Company Industry